 I can’t tell you how much I appreciated your “Reconsidering Dixieland”.
 I have a mixed race family (I’m the only WASP), have served a long term, well integrated congregation, and I can tell you that ‘Dixie’ and variants ARE hurtful, whether uttered out of ignorance or malice.
 Like the Confederate flag, they celebrate an age of racism right through Jim Crow and into today’s use of code words to celebrate Whiteness.
 My kids and grand-kids are being hurt today by overt racism, and equally by ignorant White assumptions that excuse and perpetuate a silent but all too real attitude of superiority.
 I see how careful you are with language so as to avoid losing customers… keep writing so as to educate and affirm our better angels.
 Many thanks for hearing me out and your fine work.

-*[He is referring to Texas Shout #1 Dixieland from 1989, the popular Texas Shout column is being republished on the website and was featured on our email list.
-In Texas Shout #55 “Traditional” Tex Wyndham further lays out his reasons for preferring the term “Dixieland” but he had never heard an argument that the term was offensive so he never touches on that topic.]
+*[He is referring to Texas Shout #1 Dixieland from 1989, the popular Texas Shout column was republished on the website and was featured to our email list.
+In Texas Shout #55 “Traditional”, and several others, Tex Wyndham further lays out his reasons for preferring the term “Dixieland” but he had never heard an argument that the term was offensive so he never touches on that topic.]

 I, for one, will not allow politically correct interests to redefine my lexicon.
 Dixieland jazz is Dixieland jazz.
 A manhole cover is a manhole cover.
 People today choose to get offended over anything and everything.
 Today it’s dixieland, tomorrow they’ll be demanding we dynamite the Stone Mountain Memorial.